 Remove-BrokerConnectionLeaseRevocationDate -Name username

 username with the blocked user or user group you want to receive connection.
-To allow all blocked user account to receive connections, omit the
+To allow all blocked user account to receive connections, leave out the

 VDA management during outages